IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 1. Note that:

     - There are quite a bit more `metadta`. `Metadata` may be added by any number of controllers as needed to help with their function.
     - The `specification` has more attributes filled in as well.
 These are default values that were not specified in our original YAML file.
-But sometimes it is also possible that some values are overridden by admission controllers if they were configured.
+But sometimes it is also possible that some values are overridden by background admission controllers.
     - The `status` sub-resource is how Openshift communicates that status of the resource.
 The `status` is updated regularly as the underlying state of the resource changes.

 1. Click on `Pods`.